pagkly/Zed/Investopedia3/Cboe Options Exchange.md

 The exchange offers social media indexes and specialty indexes covering several options strategies, such as "put write," [[butterfly]](https://www.investopedia.com/terms/b/butterflyspread.asp), and [[collar]](https://www.investopedia.com/terms/c/collar.asp).

-Finally, the VIX index, which is the premier barometer of equity market [[volatility]](https://www.investopedia.com/terms/v/volatility.asp).
+Finally, the [[Investopedia3/Cboe Volatility Index (VIX)|VIX]] index, which is the premier barometer of equity market [[volatility]](https://www.investopedia.com/terms/v/volatility.asp).
 This Index is based on real-time prices of [[near-the-money]](https://www.investopedia.com/terms/n/near-the-money.asp) options on the S&P 500 Index (SPX) and is designed to reflect investors' consensus view of future (30-day) expected stock market volatility.
 Traders call the VIX Index the "fear gauge" because it tends to spike to very high levels when investors believe the market is very bearish or unstable.

 The VIX Index is also the flagship index of the Cboe Global Markets' volatility franchise.
 This includes volatility indexes on broad-based stock indexes, ETFs, individual stocks, [[commodities]](https://www.investopedia.com/terms/c/commodity.asp), and other specialty indexes.